5 Possible Causes of Dishwasher Leaks & Fixes

 Make sure that your dishwasher is fully level so that it can perform properly and to prevent water from collecting under it, causing a potential leak.

 Place a level against the top front opening of the tub to check that your dishwasher is level from side to side.
 If the dishwasher is not level, adjust front legs up or down until it is square in the cabinet and flat on the floor, evenly supported by the leveling legs and rear wheels.
 Always reinstall the anti-tip brackets to the counter or side cabinets after making adjustments or reinstalling the dishwasher.
+Make sure you have the right size rough opening for your dishwasher.
 Learn more about how to level a dishwasher for peak performance.

 5. IS your dishwasher leaking from the door due to a damaged latch or gasket?